All About Variable Pitch Springs

 Uses for Variable Pitch Springs

-• High-Performance Vehicle Suspension
+- High-Performance Vehicle Suspension

 In high-performance automobiles, suspension must absorb bumps and dips in the road while keeping the driver in control.
-Variable pitch springs can offer a soft ride without negatively affecting performance, especially when cornering at high speeds.
+Variable pitch springs can offer a soft ride without negatively affecting performance, especially when cornering at high speeds. - Commercial Vehicle Suspension

 Commercial vehicles, like delivery trucks and passenger vans, need to provide smooth suspension under a variety of payloads.
-Variable pitch springs can be designed to offer similar performance under multiple tiers of deflection, corresponding to how empty or full the vehicle is.
+Variable pitch springs can be designed to offer similar performance under multiple tiers of deflection, corresponding to how empty or full the vehicle is. - High-End Mattresses

-Functioning under the same principle, mattress coils also take advantage of variable pitch springs to create a softer, more responsive mattress that still provides a high degree of underlying support.
+Functioning under the same principle, mattress coils also take advantage of variable pitch springs to create a softer, more responsive mattress that still provides a high degree of underlying support. - Valves

 Because of their ability to minimize spring surge, variable pitch springs are often used in dynamic applications where the spring is rapidly compressed and decompressed at a rate close to the spring’s resonant frequency.
 Valve springs represent one such application.